top of page

 And other notable apps.

-• OnX Hunt: A strong contender for the on-the-trail app and checking for trails that are available to hike while out.
-This app consistently has complete maps with all the same capabilities as its strongest competitors.
+• OnX Hunt: This app consistently has complete maps with all the same capabilities as its strongest competitors.

-• BaseMap: Mainly used to double-check topo and satellite imagery.
-Unfortunately, it has some incomplete trails for hikers, but the state, federal, and private overlays are helpful.
+• BaseMap: Unfortunately, it has some incomplete trails for hikers, but the state, federal, and private overlays are helpful.

 So What Are Some Ways to Approach Finding Hiking Trails on Your Own?